 No crane is required to place into position with each step box weighing in at only 8 kg.

 Installation is simple with the placement of the formwork decking installed at the required height: Dimension ‘B’.
 The system has been designed to fit a 200 mm slab thickness to attain a neat finish to the underside of the stair form.

-The width of the landing form deck is the minimum required landing measurement plus 25 mm. (eg Minimum landing 1000 mm + 25 mm = 1025 mm: Dimension ‘C’).
+The width of the landing form deck is the minimum required landing measurement plus 25 mm.
+(Dimension ‘C’).
 This measurement will set up the bottom step box in the correct position.

-The stairwell opening distance, (the horizontal distance between the upper deck and the lower deck: Dimension ‘A’) is the number of step boxes required x 250 mm (eg 8 steps x 250 mm = 2000 mm).
+The stairwell opening (Dimension ‘A’) is the number of step boxes required x 250 mm.

-Below pictures are a close up of the preferred bearer connection detail top and bottom to the formwork decking.
-This will ensure that the Original Modular Stair Form™ will sit flush to the underside finished concrete surface.
+This will ensure that the Original Modular Stair Form™ will sit flush to the underside of the finished concrete surface.

-The second installation option is post slab/landing install.
-Position the bearers as per the close up pictures again to ensure that the Original Modular Stair Form™ will sit flush to the underside finished concrete surface.
+Position the bearers as per the suggested detail again to ensure that the Original Modular Stair Form™ will sit flush to the underside finished concrete surface.

 When handling the Original Modular Stair Form™ PPE is required at all times.

-Install the internal handrail system if required for the installation and use it as a temporary handrail barrier so the stairs can be used for site access prior to pouring the concrete.
+Install the internal handrail system if required and use it as a temporary handrail barrier so the stairs can be used for site access prior to pouring the concrete.